How the Nervous, Endocrine, and Reproductive Systems Interact

 Hormone Production and Release

-Endocrine glands secrete hormones directly into the bloodstream.
-Key glands include:
+Endocrine glands secrete hormones into the bloodstream.
+Key glands:

-- Hypothalamus: Links the nervous and endocrine systems; controls the pituitary gland.
+- Hypothalamus: Connects nervous and endocrine systems; controls the pituitary.

-- Pituitary Gland: Often called the ‘master gland’; regulates other endocrine glands.
+- Pituitary Gland: The ‘master gland’ that regulates other endocrine glands.

-- Gonads (Testes and Ovaries): Produce sex hormones critical for reproduction.
+- Gonads (Testes, Ovaries): Produce sex hormones vital for reproduction.

 Hormone Functions